romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 .env.local
 ```

-First thing we need in every node.js project is a TypeScript:
+The first thing we need in every node.js project is a TypeScript:

 ```sh
 npm i -D typescript @types/node
 ```

-Second thing to do in every node.js project is eslint with prettier, it takes quite a long list of dependencies and few file changes, check this [commit](insert link) for example configuration.
+The second thing to add in every node.js project is eslint with prettier, it takes quite a long list of dependencies and few file changes, check this [commit](insert link) for an example configuration.

-We won't get stuck here on topic of configuring server and test framework, here is a [commit](link to commit) for sample server configuration and here is [commit](link to commit) for configuring tests.
+We won't get stuck here on the topic of configuring the server and test framework, here is a [commit](link to commit) for sample server configuration, and here is [commit](link to commit) for configuring tests.

-For the sample application I chose [fastify.io](https://www.fastify.io/) as a server framework,
+For the sample application, I chose [fastify](https://www.fastify.io/) as a server framework
 because it is easier to set up (async error handling out of the box, unlike express),
 has more concise syntax for routes, and it includes a very nice utility for testing out of the box.
 Of course, you can use `Porm` with your favorite framework.